Clemapfel/crisp/docs/spatial_filters/spatial_domain_filtering.md

 # 2.2 Rotate a Kernel

-We can use ``crisp::rotate`` a kernel by 90° *counter-clockwise*.
-We can specify a number n such that the kernel is rotate by n * 90° degree:
+We can use ``crisp::rotate`` to rotate a kernel by 90° in the counter-clockwise direction.
+We can also specify a number `n` such that the kernel is rotate by `n * 90°` degree:

 ```cpp
 kernel << 1, 2, 3,